gaupset/atc-simulator/README.md

 # ATC Simulator 🛫

 (Currently) small project to show proficiency in various web technologies.
 This project aims to provide a (simple) simulator for crisis management for air traffic controllers.
-ATC Simulator is based around the premise of giving commands to planes through a modern web UI isntead of voice communication.
+ATC Simulator is based around the premise of giving commands to planes through a modern web UI instead of voice communication.

 ![](https://i.ibb.co/wJPry8K/image.png)